Native Place: Production

 The album was produced by Steve Lovell and Steve Power.
 It was recorded over a period of four months, to the annoyance of chief songwriter Gary Newby.

+Critical reception

-Critical receptionTrouser Press wrote: "No longer an unassuming pop group, the Railway Children are growing into dance-oriented chart hacks."
+Trouser Press wrote: "No longer an unassuming pop group, the Railway Children are growing into dance-oriented chart hacks."
 The Washington Post opined that "Native Place is not brave or powerful or important, but it's seriously listenable."

 The Daily Breeze determined that the album "leans more toward guitar-oriented pop, boasting strong melodies, airy textures and a sunny optimism."
 The Dayton Daily News stated that "the group's sound recalls the jangling guitars of the Byrds combined with a sweeping keyboard sound from the early '80s."

 AllMusic wrote that "the slick production and sunny synths couldn't leech the buoyancy and emotional impact from the poetic, romantic songwriting and warm harmonies of Gary Newby."
 MusicHound Rock: The Essential Album Guide deemed Native Place "one of the definitive pop albums of the early '90s ...
 Newby's gentle vocals are flawless."